hudwave/lets-make-lasagne/chapter-05-data-binding/chapter-05-data-binding.md

 source[$ sourceSetterName] = method(source, sourceSetter);
 ```

 The second problem is a little bit trickier to solve.
-The code above is written assuming that method variables in Gamemaker form a closure around the local variables in the current scope.
+The code above is written assuming that method variables in GameMaker form a closure around the local variables in the current scope.
 This is a concept from functional programming but in brief it means that a function can make use any local variables that were previously defined in the same scope as the function itself was.
 Below is an example in Javascript.

 ```javascript
 var a = "Hello";